iterative/dvc.org/content/docs/start/experiments.md

   min_split: 2
 ```

 Let's setup experiments with different hyperparameters.
-We can define all the
+We can use the `--queue`
-combinations we want to try without executing anything, by using the `--queue`
+flag to define all the combinations we want to try without executing anything
-flag:
+(yet):

 ```dvc
 $ dvc exp run --queue -S train.min_split=8